 This is the second serious accident involving a UPS freighter, following one on 03SEP2010 when a Boeing 747-44AF, on way from Dubai to Cologne, crashed in an unpopulated area in the outskirts of Dubai killing the Captain and the First Officer.

 Investigators determined that a rapidly progressing fire caused by lithium batteries was burning in the forward main cargo deck area.
-Within four minutes of the first flight deck warning, the fire had severely damaged the flight control systems and filled the cockpit with thick smoke, making it impossible for the crew to manually control the aircraft.
+Within four minutes of the first flight deck warning, the fire had severely damaged the flight control systems, making it impossible for the crew to manually control the aircraft.